DraftKings promo code: DraftKings offers $200 bonus and NFL Sunday Ticket discount for Bears vs. Vikings on Monday Night Football

-DraftKings promo code: DraftKings offers $200 bonus and NFL Sunday Ticket discount for Bears vs. Vikings MNF
+DraftKings promo code: DraftKings offers $200 bonus plus NFL Sunday Ticket discount for Bears vs. Vikings MNF

 DraftKings offers $200 bonus for new users and NFL Sunday Ticket discount for Vikings vs. Bears NFL betting on Monday Night Football

-Monday Night Football will close out the first week on the NFL schedule, and the latest DraftKings promo code offers $200 in bonus bets instantly and over $200 off NFL Sunday Ticket.
-Bears vs. Vikings will be the final game of Week 1, with action beginning at 8:15 p.m.
-ET at Soldier Field and featuring stars like Caleb Williams and Justin Jefferson.
-You can also wager today on MLB, WNBA and FIFA World Cup Qualifying.
+Monday Night Football is your last chance to bet on the NFL in Week 1 and new users can get over $200 off on NFL Sunday Ticket and $200 in bonus bets instantly with the latest DraftKings promo code.
+Bears vs. Vikings begins at 8:15 p.m.
+ET tonight at Soldier Field, marking the first of what could be many Caleb Williams vs. J.J.
+McCarthy duels.
+There are also 11 games in the MLB and Dream vs. Sun in the WNBA if you're looking for additional Monday wagering opportunities.
 Click here to get the upgraded DraftKings promo code for new users and take advantage of one of the best sportsbook promos:

 How to claim the DraftKings promo code